Uppsala University: Rankings

+Overall Rankings

 Uppsala University is one of the most prominent universities in Sweden and is commonly ranked within the top 100 in the world by several ranking agencies.
-For example, for over ten years, it has been ranked among the 80 best universities in the world the Academic Ranking of World Universities.
-Moreover, the QS World University Rankings by Subject for 2021 places Uppsala University in the top 50 in the following subjects: Pharmacy & Pharmacology (37th), Theology, Divinity and Religious studies (42nd), Biological Sciences (47th), Development Studies (48th), Archaeology (48th), Environmental Sciences (49th) and Geography (49th).
-Additionally, the Times Higher subject rankings for 2021 places Uppsala as the 51st most international university in the world.
+For example, for over ten years, it has been ranked among the 80 best universities in the world in the Academic Ranking of World Universities.

+Times Higher Education ranked Uppsala the 101–125th most reputable university worldwide in 2023 and the 68th most international university in the world in 2023.

+Rankings by subject/area

 Notable people

 Uppsala University is associated with 8 Nobel Prize laureates, and numerous royalty, academics and public figures.

 As the dominant academic institution in Sweden for several centuries, Uppsala University has educated a large proportion of Swedish politicians and civil servants ever since its first period of expansion in the early part of the 17th century.
 These range from Chancellor of the Realm (rikskansler) Johan Oxenstierna (1611–1657) and Lord Chief Justice (riksdrots) Magnus Gabriel De la Gardie (1622–1686) to the first Social Democratic Prime Minister of Sweden, Hjalmar Branting (1860–1925).
 Other alumni are Dag Hammarskjöld (1905–1961), United Nations Secretary General who was (posthumously) awarded the Nobel Peace Prize in 1961, and the Swedish diplomat Hans Blix (born 1928), who was Head of the International Atomic Energy Agency 1981–1997, of the UNMOVIC 2000–2003, and previously Swedish Minister of Foreign Affairs 1978–1979.
 Hammarskjöld and Blix both graduated from the Uppsala Faculty of Law, as did the Swedish Minister of Foreign Affairs Anna Lindh, who was assassinated in 2003.

 Most Swedish clergymen, including most bishops and archbishops, have been educated at the university, including, in more recent times, Nathan Söderblom (1866–1931), Professor of the History of Religions in the Faculty of Theology, later Archbishop of Uppsala, and awarded the Nobel Peace Prize in 1930 for his work as leader of the ecumenical movement.